Initiative (agency)

-Initiative is a global media planning and buying agency that is part of IPG Mediabrands, the media buying arm of multinational holding company Interpublic Group of Companies.
+Initiative is an American media planning and buying agency that is part of IPG Mediabrands, the media buying arm of multinational holding company Interpublic Group of Companies.
 Initiative's roots date back to 1970.

 The company is based in New York, NY, with additional offices worldwide.
 Dimitri Maex is the company's Global CEO, and Stacy DeRiso is US CEO.

+The company is famous for their innovative marketing framework Fame & Flow, and for winning double Agency of the Year Awards in 2023 from AdAge and Adweek.

 History

 One of the two main predecessors of Initiative, Western International Media, was founded in 1970 by Dennis Holt.
 It was one of the first agencies dedicated exclusively to media buying.

 In 1986, Western International Media won The Walt Disney Company account, a watershed moment in its history.
 It would keep the account until 2001.

 In 1994, the company was acquired by Interpublic Group of Companies (IPG).

 In 1998, IPG combined Western International Media of Los Angeles with IPG's European media buying network, Paris-based Initiative Media Worldwide.
 The new combined agency was called Western Initiative Media Worldwide.
 The NY Times reported at the time that the new entity would have 75 offices in 35 countries, and handled an estimated $10 billion in billings, making it the largest media buying agency in the world.
 The company's US business was managed out of Los Angeles, and the international operations were managed out of Paris.

 In February 2000, the company changed its name to Initiative Media.
 In July, Initiative Media acquired PIC TV, at the time the largest source of promotional TV advertising spots in the United States.

 In January 2017, IPG merged its third largest media buying network, Brand Programming Network (BPN), with Initiative Media, which was at the time IPG's second largest media buying network.

-In November, ecommerce company Amazon selected Initiative to manage global media planning and buying for Amazon's ecommerce hub, tech products and Amazon Prime subscription services.
-Also in November, Danish toy company The Lego Group selected Initiative as its global media agency.
+In November 2017, ecommerce company Amazon selected Initiative to manage global media planning and buying for Amazon's ecommerce hub, tech products and Amazon Prime subscription services.
+In the same month, Danish toy company The Lego Group selected Initiative as its global media agency.

 In April 2018, Amazon also awarded its Amazon Studios business to Initiative.

 In February 2019, Initiative was named as the media agency for gaming company Nintendo.
-Also in February, the agency was named trade publication AdWeek's Media Agency of the year.
+Nintendo named trade publication AdWeek's Media Agency of the year.
 In April, trade publication Ad Age named Initiative its comeback agency of the year.